wernerkrauss/silverstripe-rector/README.md

 See also [Rector documentation](https://getrector.com/documentation) for more configuration possibilities.

+You can find a [list of Rectors provided by this module](./docs/all_rectors_overview.md) in the documentation.

 ## Running rector

 Once it's configured, you can run Rector in the command line using the following command: